Ethics continuing education requirement

-1. What does this new ethics regulation require?
+1. What does the statute require?

 2. Does a California non-resident have to complete California's ethics training?